-Eligible activities can include the following infrastructure and engagement activities:
+Eligible activities can include the following activities:

 - Infrastructure activities, such as installing:

-- o fixed or mobile CCTV cameras
+- fixed or mobile CCTV cameras

 - security lighting

-- fencing
+- o fencing and gates

 - bollards

+- external blast walls and windows

 - security and alarm systems

 - public address systems

+- o intercoms and swipe access.

+- Employing or hiring security guards, licensed by the relevant state or territory agency, for schools or preschools.